Wirral West (UK Parliament constituency)

-Wirral West is a constituency represented in the House of Commons of the UK Parliament by Margaret Greenwood of the Labour Party since 2015.
+Wirral West is a constituency represented in the House of Commons of the UK Parliament by Matthew Patrick of the Labour Party since 2024.

 Constituency profile

 The constituency is one of four covering the Metropolitan Borough of Wirral.
-It includes Hoylake, West Kirby, Woodchurch and the north edge of Heswall.
+It includes Greasby, Hoylake, West Kirby, Woodchurch, parts of Upton (with other parts of Upton in the Wallasey constituency), Irby, Pensby and Heswall.
 This is one of the more affluent areas within Merseyside, reflected in higher house prices and wages than the wider North West region.